Gilbert Brown: Professional career

 After playing all 16 games during the 1998 and 1999 seasons, he spent the 2000 season out of football after his contract with the Packers was not renewed.
 Before the 2001 training camp, he worked out and lived for a time with Fred Roll, his former strength and conditioning coach at the University of Kansas, and subsequently returned to Green Bay for training camp in July at 339 pounds.

 Brown had two good years after his return to football.
 However, he ruptured a biceps during the 2003 pre-season, but played on without having surgery.
-He recorded 14 tackles, one fumble recovery (the first of his career) and one pass defensed.
+He recorded 14 tackles, one fumble recovery (the first of his career) and one pass deflected.
 In a victory over Chicago (Dec.
 7), Brown posted a season-high four stops, along with a pass breakup.

 On March 2, 2004, the Packers released Brown.
 He had played 125 Packers games (103 starts) with 292 tackles (186 solo) and seven sacks.
 He also played in 15 Packers playoff games.
-In franchise history, only Brett Favre (22), Mason Crosby (18) and Aaron Rodgers (16) have more.
+In franchise history, only Brett Favre (22), Mason Crosby (23) and Aaron Rodgers (21) have more.

 In 2014, Brown made the NFL Top 10 list of "Big Guys" at #2.

 Life after football

 Brown started the Gilbert Brown Foundation, which helps inner-city kids, and many other causes such as Breast Cancer and Make A Wish.
 In 2002, he combined his love for cars with his desire to give back when he organized a car show, Gilbert Brown and Friends, in Elkhart Lake, Wisconsin, which benefited the Make-a-Wish Foundation.

 On October 23, 2007, the Milwaukee Bonecrushers of the Continental Indoor Football League announced that Brown had signed a three-year contract to be the team's new head coach.
 The Bonecrushers began their season in March.
 However On Tuesday, April 8, 2008, Gilbert Brown resigned as head coach of the Milwaukee Bonecrushers citing irreconcilable differences with ownership.

-On December 11, 2007, the Green Bay Packers Hall of Fame, Inc., Tuesday announced Brown would be inducted into the Hall at the 38th Hall of Fame Induction Banquet, to be held the evening of July 19, 2008, in the Lambeau Field Atrium.
+In 2008, he was inducted into the Green Bay Packers Hall of Fame.

 On August 6, 2009, it was announced that Brown would return to coaching as the first head coach of the expansion La Crosse Spartans of the Indoor Football League.

 On April 1, 2011, Brown announced he was taking a leave of absence from the La Crosse Spartans.

 From 2011 until 2014, Brown was the head coach of the Green Bay Chill of the Lingerie Football League, which was later renamed as the Legends Football League.

-On March 12, 2014 Gilbert Brown and his project partner, the Vistelar Group, launched an IndieGoGo project to raise money for the production/development/distribution of curriculum to counteract bullying, called the Bully-Proofing Playbook for Parents, Teachers & Kids.